mezine/managed_images/app/models/managed_image/README.md

 * `url` is a way to set the base URL for the file.
 If not provided, we use the `public_url` from the storage provider; however, this is not always desirable.
 For example, we may not want to give the Amazon S3 storage URL.
 We may wish to give the URL to a Rails Controller or to a CDN.
 Note: Usually the `url` option need only be provided for variants.

+### config.set_max_upload_image_size(width, height)

+Use this to set the maximum image width/height of an uploaded image.
+If an image is uploaded that is larger than this size, then the upload will fail.
+Typically, we want this image to be as large as we can expect a user to upload and expect us to accept.

+Note: This is not the size of the image that we store.
+We always resize images to make sure they are no larger then the `max_originals_image_size` set below.

+### config.set_max_originals_image_size(width, height)

+This is the largest image size that we will store on our servers.
+If the image is larger than this size, it is resample to fit within the width/height.
+For example, if an image was uploaded at 5000x4000 pixels but we only supports a max of 2560x2560, the image would be resampled down to 2560x2048 to fit.
+Note that the aspect ratio would be preserved.

 ## Uploading Images in a Controller

+### Uploading and Returning an Image JSON Object

 From your controller call the `ManagedImage.upload` method.
 This method  returns a `ManagedImage` image object.
 This method has an `#as_json` method to make it easy to return the image, as JSON, to the browser.